 - Scatter charts provide the detailed analysis of energy consumption based on a secondary measurement (e.g., consumption based on outdoor temperature).
 This is a powerful instrument to get insight in optimization potential.

 - The ISO 50001 standard requires businesses to manage energy in an intelligent way to achieve improvement.
 Techniques such as regression analysis, benchmarking against weather compensated projections, comparison against equivalent usage historical data can develop knowledge and insights.
-ENERGY VISION makes these complex and sophisticated techniques accessible to the general user and displays information in simple and easy to understand terms.
+Energy Management makes these complex and sophisticated techniques accessible to the general user and displays information in simple and easy to understand terms.
 Its intuitive presentation of information allows improvements to be communicated effectively across and outside your business.

 - help manage energy, analyze, and optimize the operation of facilities and